-Measures and Analysis Methodology
+Measures and Analysis Methodology.
 For each trial we measured completion time, location of the cursor during the click, and whether it missed the target (error).

 Since the display we used for our experiment is much broader than tall, we did not expect to find important differences in fit between the angular and linear models; nevertheless we ran regressions with both and used the better fitting model to calculate throughput.
-For the angular model calculations we used again a fixed point in space that approximates the position of the user's eyes.
+For the angular model calculations we used again a fixed point in space that approximates the user's eye position.